SubasishMula2001/Java-OOPs-Concept/README.md

 **class : collections of objects is called class/ It is a blueprint for an object (blueprint for creating objects) .**

-aditionaly i just add threading for learning threading in java, this is not in java oops concepts but for practice purpase i add it.
+aditionaly i just add threading for learning threading in java, this is not in java oops concepts but for practice purpose i add it.

 this is for practice oops concepts in java